-The results from the first round of BRAHMS and other RHIC experiments clearly show that studies of high energy nucleus - nucleus collision have moved to a qualitatively new physics domain characterized by a high degree of reaction transparency leading to the formation of a near baryon free central region with approximate balance between matter and antimatter.
-From the study of nuclear stopping we learnt that there is appreciable energy loss of the colliding nuclei providing the conditions for the formation of a very high energy density zone around mid-rapidity.
-The lower limit for this energy at $\tau_o = 1$ fm/c determined from the particle multiplicities and spectra is 5 GeV/fm, therefore the condition necessary for the formation of a deconfined system appear to be fulfilled.
-Analysis within the statistical model of the relative abundances of $\pi^-$ , $\pi^+$ , p and $\bar{p}$ suggests the equilibrium at chemical freeze-out at temperature of 170 MeV.
-The particle spectra suggest large transverse expansion (with expansion velocity above 0.7c) which is consistent with the high
+The results from the first round of BRAHMS and other RHIC experiments clearly show that studies of high energy nucleus - nucleus collisions have moved to a qualitatively new physics domain characterized by a high degree of reaction transparency leading to the formation of a near baryon free central region with approximate balance between matter and antimatter.
+From the study of nuclear stopping we learned that there is appreciable energy loss of the colliding nuclei providing the conditions for the formation of a very high energy density zone around mid-rapidity.
+The lower limit for this energy at $\tau_o = 1 \text{fm/c}$ determined from the particle multiplicities and spectra is 5 GeV/fm3, therefore the condition necessary for the formation of a deconfined system appear to be fulfilled.
+Analysis within the statistical model of the relative abundances of π^- , π^+ , p and \bar{p} suggests the equilibrium at chemical freeze-out at temperature of 170 MeV.
+The particle spectra suggest large transverse expansion (with expansion velocity above 0.7c) which is consistent with the high initial energy density.

-The remarkably large high $p_T$ suppression is observed in central Au + Au collisions.
-This effect appears readily explainable by radiation losses due to the interaction of high $p_T$ partons with the deconfined medium.
+A remarkably large high p_T suppression is observed in central Au + Au collisions.
+This effect appears readily explainable by radiation losses due to the interaction of high p_T partons with the deconfined medium.
 The theoretical investigations indicate that scenarios based on interactions between hadronic objects cannot reproduce the magnitude of the observed effect as well as they exclude the effect of shadowing near the central rapidity zone.
 Additionally, the absence of suppression in d + Au reactions at $\eta = 0$ excludes alternative interpretation of suppression for Au + Au in terms of initial effects like CGC.
-The last effect, however, might be responsible for the suppression of $R{dAu}$ at the forward rapidities seen from the BRAHMS data (PHOBOS and PHENIX confirmed the same trend but in the much smaller rapidity interval).
+The last effect, however, might be responsible for the suppression of R{dAu} at the forward rapidities seen from the BRAHMS data (PHOBOS and PHENIX confirmed the same trend but in the much smaller rapidity interval).
 Nevertheless, more efforts, both on experiment and theory side, are required to verify the origin of the forward rapidity suppression in nucleon - nucleus collisions.